About Copenhagen Airport (CPH)

 Terminal 1 closed in March 2015, leaving all passenger flights being handled by the interlinked Terminals 2 and 3.
-Check the airport's website for the most current news on the situation.

-Information desks (tel: +45 3231 3231) are located in the arrivals areas and transit halls of Terminals 2 and 3.
+Information desks (tel: +45 3231 3231) are in the arrivals areas and transit halls of Terminals 2 and 3.
 There is also a visitor centre in Terminal 3.

 From central Copenhagen, head southbound across Langebro Bridge and continue along Amager Boulevard and Amagerbrogade.
 From here, follow the signs to the airport complex.
 The total drive time from central Copenhagen to the airport is approximately 20 minutes.

 Transfer between terminals:

 All terminals and piers are interlinked and are accessible on foot, but there is also a free shuttle bus serving Terminals 2 and 3.
 The CPH Go pier, which serves low-cost carriers easyJet, RyanAir and Transavia, is linked to Terminal 3.

 Copenhagen Airport is located 8km (5 miles) southeast of Copenhagen.

 Bus: Several buses (5A, 35 and 36) run from Copenhagen Airport to the city centre (journey time: approximately 55 minutes; fare: DKK36) and other destinations in and around Copenhagen.
 Bus 5A also runs at night.
 Buses are run by DOT (tel: +45 7015 7000; https://dinoffentligetransport.dk).